maxvfischer/DIY-ai-art/README.md

 ## Install Jetson GPIO
 [Jetson.GPIO](https://github.com/NVIDIA/jetson-gpio) is a Python package developed by Nvidia that works in the same way as RPi.GPIO, but for the Jetson family of computers.
-It enables the user to, through Python code, interact with the GPIO pinouts on the Xavier Dev Kit.
+It enables the user to, through Python code, interact with the GPIO pinouts on the Jetson computer.

 First, install the Jetson.GPIO package into the virtual environment:

 ```bash
 pip3 install Jetson.GPIO
 ```

 Then, set up user permissions to be able to access the GPIOs.
-Create new GPIO user group (replace `your_user_name`):
+Create a new GPIO user group (replace `your_user_name`):

 ```bash